ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

     String field 'ansys.api.dpf.result_info.v0.ResultInfoResponse.user_name' contains invalid UTF-8
     data when serializing a protocol buffer.
 Use the 'bytes' type if you intend to send raw bytes.

-This will prevent the model to be accessed.
-To avoid a such inconvenience, please ensure to work with a version higher than 0.3.2 of the ansys-dpf-core module: a warning will still be raised, but it should not prevent to use the Model anymore.
+This will prevent the model from being accessed.
+To avoid a this error, ensure that you are using a PyDPF-Core version higher than 0.3.2.
+In this case, a warning will still be raised, but it should not prevent the use of the Model.

 Then, with result files reproducing this issue, to avoid the warning to pop up, you can use: